-Illegal Search and Seizure Attorney in San Diego
+Illegal Search and Seizure Attorneys in San Diego

 The Fourth Amendment to the U.S. Constitution protects citizens of the United States from illegal search and seizure.
 This law applies to law enforcement at the local, state, and federal levels.
 Most police officers do not perform searches and seizures unless they have gone through the proper channels to do so.
 However, some law enforcement officials do not conduct themselves according to the Fourth Amendment.

 Citizens who have been victimized by an unlawful search and seizure can take measures to protect themselves.
 If you had a search or seizure performed on your property, speak to a criminal defense lawyer right away.
 At jD LAW, founding attorney James N. Dicks is board-certified by the State Bar in Criminal Law, and has experience as a former LAPD narcotics investigator.
 We know what to do to protect your rights, so call us right now for a free consultation.

 In order to perform a lawful search and seizure, law enforcement must obtain a search warrant from a judge.
 They must show that a crime has been committed, or that a suspect in a crime is hiding evidence.
 Search warrants must be based on probable cause and contain specific wording to be considered legal.
 They must indicate the area where law enforcement will be searching, and identify what evidence is being looked for.

 Even when a search warrant has been obtained, it can still be challenged in court.
 Perhaps the officers requesting the warrant misled the judge, or the warrant did not contain the proper wording, or the judicial officer was biased.
 A good defense lawyer will know what to do.